XYOracleNetwork/papers-xyonetwork/README.md

 ## Questions

-If you have any questions or concerns, please contact XYO Network at **developer@xyo.network**.
+If you have any questions or concerns, please go to our developer portal at [**developers.xyo.network**](<https://developers.xyo.network/>
+).
 Please feel free to visit our ongoing projects at github.com/XYOracleNetwork.

 ## Credits